Morgawr/yokubi/src/Section1/Part2/Lesson23.md

 The above four words are "demonstrative pronouns."
 Two of them translate into English as "that," but they have different connotations in Japanese. それ is for things that are near the listener. あれ is for things that are far from both the speaker and the listener.

-In case you hadn’t noticed the pattern, as this lesson title points out, we sometimes call them all together こそあど because they differ between them only by the first kana syllable.
+In case you hadn't noticed the pattern, as this lesson title points out, we sometimes call them all together こそあど because they differ between them only by the first kana syllable.

 Even though the split between the two "that" exists, the way these words are used is very similar to how they are used in English.

-There is another group of very similar こそあど demonstratives that grammatically work differently, but when translated into English they are hard to explain, so let’s look at examples first:
+There is another group of very similar こそあど demonstratives that grammatically work differently, but when translated into English they are hard to explain, so let's look at examples first:

 <pre>
 この&lt;noun&gt;